 Babies and very young children will experience a sense of loss when their sibling dies, but they will not be able to understand why this is so.
 They will sense the change in atmosphere and they may lose their sense of security.
-You may notice that they go off their food, cry more or are more attention seeking.
+You may notice that they go off their food, cry more or seek more attention.